goxrp/rippled-rest-api/README.md

 A primary design goal of Rippled REST API is to support the [OpenAPI Specification](spec_rippled-rest_openapi3.yaml) and tools such as [Swagger UI](https://goxrp.github.io/rippled-rest-api/api-explorer/).

-> Note, if you just want to use Postman, see the [`rippled-postman`](https://github.com/goxrp/rippled-postman) Postman Collection which can connect to rippled servers directly.
+> Note: if you just want to use Postman, see the [`rippled-postman`](https://github.com/goxrp/rippled-postman) Postman Collection which can connect to rippled servers directly.

 Providing a a REST-like interface to Rippled requires thoughtful API design.
-Increasing REST-likeness will be introduced in several phases with  different versions of the Rippled REST API will have design guidelines for that version.
+Increasing REST-likeness will be introduced in several phases with different API versions of the Rippled REST API having specifici design guidelines for that version.

 It can run as any of the following: